The Banking Regulation Review: Argentina

 Moreover, any financial institution operating under the minimum daily capital requirement in relation to market risk, when such failure is caused by the requirements established to prevent interest rate risk, foreign exchange risk or equity prices risk, shall pay the corresponding amount or reduce its asset position, or both, until the minimum requirement is complied with.
 Whenever the deficiency verified by the authorities remains after the term provided for its integration, the entity must submit a regularisation and reorganisation plan to the Superintendency.

-The BCRA requires banks to allocate an amount between 10 and 20 per cent of their annual net profits to a legal reserve.
-This reserve amount may only be used in certain deficiency scenarios and distribution of dividends will not be allowed if the legal reserve has been utilised.
+The BCRA requires banks to allocate an amount between 10 per cent and 20 per cent of their annual net profits to a legal reserve.
+This reserve amount may only be used in certain deficiency scenarios, and the distribution of dividends will not be allowed if the legal reserve has been utilised.